 AAV Gene Therapy for RP and LCA due to CRB1 variations

-We developed an adeno-associated viral (AAV) gene therapy vector (HORA-001) containing a gene for the treatment of Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA) and macular degeneration (MD) due to mutations in the CRB1 gene.
-Preclinical experiments were successful and we collaborate with HORAMA to enable clinical studies in 2023.
+We developed an adeno-associated viral (AAV) gene therapy vector containing a gene for the treatment of Retinitis Pigmentosa (RP) and Leber congenital amaurosis (LCA) and macular degeneration (MD) due to mutations in the CRB1 gene.
+Preclinical experiments were successful and we prepare for clinical studies (pending funding).